Beejay625/1social/README.md

 ### 3. Add your Reown AppKit Project ID (required for wallet connection)

-**Note:** Without a valid Reown Project ID, the dApp will not be able to connect wallets.
+**Important:** Without a valid Reown Project ID, the dApp will not be able to connect wallets.

 Get your Project ID from [reown.com](https://reown.com/).
+Sign up for free and create a new project to obtain your Project ID.

 ### 4. Start the dApp